yoshz/ansible-role-kubernetes/README.md

 Bootstrap token
 ---------------

-A bootstrap token is required to for kubelet to join the cluster.
+A bootstrap token can be used for kubelet to join the cluster.
+With a bootstrap token a bootstrap.kubeconfig is used the first time to request a new certificate.

 The following command will generate the values `k8s_token_id` and `k8s_token_secret` variables that you will need to add to your playbook or vars file.